Indigenous peoples in Argentina

-The most populous indigenous groups were the Aonikenk, Kolla, Qom, Wichí, Diaguita, Mocoví, Huarpe peoples, Mapuche and Guarani Many Argentines also identify as having at least one indigenous ancestor; a genetic study conducted by the University of Buenos Aires in 2011 showed that more than 56% of the 320 Argentines sampled were shown to have at least one indigenous ancestor in one parental lineage and around 11% had indigenous ancestors in both parental lineages.
+The most populous Indigenous groups were the Aonikenk, Kolla, Qom, Wichí, Diaguita, Mocoví, Huarpes, Mapuche and Guarani.
+Many Argentines also identify as having at least one Indigenous ancestor; a genetic study conducted by the University of Buenos Aires in 2011 showed that more than 56% of the 320 Argentines sampled were shown to have at least one Indigenous ancestor in one parental lineage and around 11% had Indigenous ancestors in both parental lineages.

-Jujuy Province, in the Argentine Northwest, is home to the highest percentage of households (15%) with at least one indigenous resident or a direct descendant of an indigenous person; Chubut and Neuquén Provinces, in Patagonia, have upwards of 12%.
+The Jujuy Province, in the Argentine Northwest, is home to the highest percentage of Indigenous people with 10.07%, followed by Salta with 9.96% and Chubut with 7.92%.

 History

 Pre-Columbian history

-The earliest known evidence of indigenous peoples in Argentina is dated 11,000 BC and was discovered in what now known as the Piedra Museo archaeological site in Santa Cruz Province.
+The earliest known evidence of Indigenous peoples in Argentina is dated 11,000 BC and was discovered in what is now known as the Piedra Museo archaeological site in Santa Cruz Province.
 The Cueva de las Manos, also in Santa Cruz, is over 10,000 years old.
-Both are among the oldest evidence of indigenous culture in the Americas, and have, with a number of similarly ancient sites on other parts of the southern hemisphere, challenged the "Clovis First" hypothesis on the settlement of the Americas (the assumption, based on lacking evidence to the contrary, that the Clovis culture was the first in the Western Hemisphere).
+Both are among the oldest evidence of Indigenous culture in the Americas, and have, with several similarly ancient sites on other parts of the Southern Hemisphere, challenged the "Clovis First" hypothesis on the settlement of the Americas (the assumption, based on lacking evidence to the contrary, that the Clovis culture was the first in the Western Hemisphere).

-Indigenous peoples after European colonization
+Indigenous peoples after European invasion

-By the year 1500, many different indigenous communities lived in what is now modern Argentina.
+By the year 1500, many different Indigenous communities lived in what is now modern Argentina.
 They were not a unified group but many independent ones, with distinct languages, societies, and relations with each other.
 As a result, they did not face the arrival of the Spanish colonization as a single block and had varied reactions toward the Europeans.
-The Spanish people looked down on the indigenous population, considering them inferior to themselves.
+The Spanish people looked down on the Indigenous population, considering them inferior to themselves.
 For this reason, they kept very little historical information about them.

 In the 19th century major population movements altered the original Patagonian demography.
 Between 1820 and 1850 the original Aonikenk people were conquered and expelled from their territories by invading Mapuche (that called them Tehuelches) armies.
 By 1870 most of northern Patagonia and the south east Pampas were Araucanized.

 During the Generation of 1880, European immigration was strongly encouraged as a way of occupying an empty territory, configuring the national population and, through their colonizing effort, gradually incorporating the nation into the world market.
-These changes were perhaps best summarized by the anthropological metaphor which states that “Argentines descend from ships.”
+These changes were perhaps best summarized by the anthropological metaphor which states that "Argentines descend from ships."
 The strength of the immigration and its contribution to the Argentine ethnography is evident by observing that Argentina became the country in the world that received the second highest number of immigrants, with 6.6 million, second only to the United States with 27 million, and ahead of countries such as Canada, Brazil, Australia, etc.